kaidiramio/kaidiramio/README.md

 ![](https://https://media-exp1.licdn.com/dms/image/C4E16AQE0IYUUxQWHhg/profile-displaybackgroundimage-shrink_200_800/0/1648090281854?e=2147483647&v=beta&t=D2awWZVpGcE8bHAC8PrdEWe25-xG8KIRkaakvY6JLjo)
 ### Hi there!
 My name is Kai
 I'm currently a Software Engineer based in Boston, MA.
 I am experienced in Frontend development.
 I have knowledge in HTML, CSS, and Javascript.
 I also have experience as an Product Support professional.
-As a software engineer, I aspire to help craft change and work for a company who not only "talks the talk" but "walks the walk".
+As a software engineer, I aspire to help curate change and work for a company who not only "talks the talk" but "walks the walk".

 ## My Skill Set
 <!-- <table><tr><td valign="top" width="33%"> -->